tudelft3d/3D_Urban_Mesh_Annotator/Tutorial.md

 * **Label panel:** The input mesh decides the label and associate color, the user cannot change it.
 By pressing the label button or use short cuts
 Shift + Label capital letter to assign label to the selected area.
+* **Probability slider:** It is used for the user to check the areas that are most likely misclassified.
+The semantic colour is shown when the region's probability above or below the threshold, and other areas are shown in white colour.
 * **Progress bar:** It shows the rough labeling progress according to the pre-computed probability.

 ## 5. Context Menu